 The new iPad Pros feature a USB-C port instead of the Lightning port.
 As such, you can connect your iPad to external 4K screens, cameras and you can even use it to charge your iPhone.
 After adopting USB-C on their MacBook Pros, this is further proof of Apple’s intent to push USB-C forward as the new standard port on computing devices.

 So you can now connect a variety of devices – except for the one type of peripheral everyone is asking for: external storage media.
-Apple still does not allows you to use your USB thumb drive or hard drive on your tablet.
+Apple still does not allow you to use your USB thumb drive or hard drive on your tablet.
 So you can forget about making any physical backups of your data.
 You’re stuck with the internal capacity of your device.
 This is without question a major bottleneck preventing iPads to be truly considered as a professional device.
 And it is certainly part of Apple’s strategy to force you towards their (paid) iCloud service.

 The older iPad Pros were already well-known of having an amazing battery life.
 This has not changed with the new models.
 You will easily get 10 hours of normal use throughout the day.